dkniffin/webtrees-svgtree/README.md

 webtrees-svgtree
 ================
-An alternative tree module for the webtrees program.
-This is still a work in progress.
+An alternative tree module for the webtrees program. **This is still very much a work in progress.
+It still has some major bugs.**

 Installation
 ------------